 Ensure that the activity per flush is below the legal dilution concentration limit for each radionuclide and that the waste complies with the Water Corporation’s ‘Acceptance criteria for trade waste’.

-Disposal of solid or liquid (non-soluble) radioactive waste
+Disposal of sealed, solid or liquid (non-soluble) radioactive waste

 Waste must be segregated according to the radionuclide and the type of waste.
 For example:

 - Biological material (e.g. food, animal carcasses)